meeter/MyPipeline/Readme.md

 # USAGE
 ## Overview
 The pipeline of VISITs is shown as follows.
-VISITs is a bioinformatic framework designed for handling haploid screening data, including pre-processing, quality check, analyzing, and visualization.
 All these modules could be run independently except visualization, which is based on the output from others.

 ![](Fig/Pipeline.png)